Imagine you are getting ready to shower before work. Looking down you see something very ordinary like this:

 Post number 2 for #blogjune 2011

-25 Responses to “Visual Aura or Migraine without the headache…”
+49 thoughts on “Visual Aura or Migraine without the headache…

 I was taken to A and E last year because I could not open my right eye but was seeing bright lights in what a call a “light bulb element” shape.
 It was horrible, really frightening.
 I saw an eye specialist, who gave me drops so I could open my eye and told to see my GP and optician.